gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 You came and offered humanity freedom.
 But freedom is a burden too heavy to bear.
 Human beings do not want freedom.
-They want bread, miracle, and authority — certainty, comfort, and someone to submit to.
+They want bread, miracle, and authority: certainty, comfort, and someone to submit to.

 *"Instead of taking possession of men's freedom,